spinnaker/spinnaker/docs/commands.md

 #### Subcommands
  * `gcs`: Manage and view Spinnaker configuration for the gcs provider
  * `github`: Manage and view Spinnaker configuration for the github provider
+ * `http`: Manage and view Spinnaker configuration for the http provider

 ---
 ## hal config artifact gcs